HandleTBC/cpp_build_skeleton/README.md

 - VTK: 9.3.0.rc1 (build locally)
 - CMake: v3.14

-To retrieve Eigen and GoogleTest, execute `make check_libs`
+To retrieve Eigen and GoogleTest, execute `make check_libs`.

 ### VTK
 VTK will need to be built locally, as a library to be included.
 This is relatively straightforward, but may seem very complex to first timers.
 Stick with it.